Natoune/SpotifyMobileLyricsAPI/README.md

 ### Patch xManager

+> [!NOTE]
+> The latest versions of xManager already have the lyrics patch applied.
+> If you have an older version or want to use a different server, you can patch it manually.

 #### Download the pre-patched releases

 Go to the [releases](https://github.com/Natoune/SpotifyMobileLyricsAPI/releases) page and download the latest release of Spotify patched with xManager and the Spotify Mobile Lyrics API.